DarrenDavy12/supermarket-retail-data-project-with-databricks-spark-adf-adls/README.md

 ### 💼  Business Scenario:

-A retail business sells across multiple regions, states, and product categories, generating daily transactional sales data (orders, sales value, profit, discounts).
-This data arrives as raw CSV exports with no consistent structure — different date formats, unvalidated types, and no separation between "raw as received" and "safe to report on."
+A retail business sells across multiple regions, states, and product categories, generating daily transactional sales data orders, sales value, profit, discounts.
+This data arrives as raw CSV exports with no consistent structure, different date formats, unvalidated types, and no separation between raw as received and safe to report on.
 Analysts and regional/category managers need trustworthy, aggregated sales and profit figures to support decisions like stocking, discounting, and regional performance reviews, but currently there's no repeatable pipeline turning raw exports into reporting-ready data.

 ### 💼 Business use case: